SzyJar/modern-forum-application/README.md

 When user makes request to modify database (make new chat room, send message) server makes changes in database accordingly and sends information to other clients that a change has been made.

 ## Home screen
-Home screens shows available chat rooms and active users.
+Home screen shows available chat rooms and active users.

 ![image](https://github.com/SzyJar/modern-forum-application/assets/107247457/b3a628f6-93ca-49b4-95fe-3914443f677c)